Estonia Food Guide

 Kringel (Braided Sweet Bread)

-A traditional Estonian sweet bread twisted into a pretzel shape, often filled with cinnamon, nuts, or raisins.
-Popular during holidays and celebrations.
+A sweet bread twisted into a pretzel shape and filled with cinnamon, nuts, or raisins.
+It shows up at holidays and celebrations.

 Alexander Tort (Layer Cake)

-A multi-layered cake with buttercream filling, named after Russian Tsar Alexander II.
-This rich dessert is popular at celebrations.
+A layer cake with buttercream filling, named for Russian Tsar Alexander II.
+Rich and sweet, it's a celebration cake.

 Traditional Beverages